Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 A MAP SHALL contain an executable application which supports the primary function of the MAP, and provide sufficient information to execute the application as intended.

-### Minimal Number of Artifacts
+### Single Artifact

 A MAP SHALL be comprised of a single container which meets the minimum requirements set forth by this document.

-### Describable
+### Self-Describing

+A MAP MUST be self-describing and provide a mechanism for extracting the its description.

-A MAP MUST be describable in a manner which facilitates deployment in a machine readable format.
+The method of description SHALL be a machine readable and writable format.

+The method of description SHALL be a human readable format.

+The method of description SHOULD be a human writable format.

 The method of description SHALL be declarative and immutable.